GETTYSBURG -- David Whelchel reached toward the statue and clutched the handle of Lt. Gen. James Longstreet's sword.

 And he was there July 2, 1998, when the statue of Longstreet was unveiled during an emotional ceremony.
 They returned the next day to find the statue covered in bunches of flowers.
 The bronze statue depicts the general riding his horse.
 The statue stands on the ground, rather than on a slab of rock, so it's possible to lean in and touch Longstreet, or to look into the general's frowning face.

 All his life, Whelchel said, the family has told stories about Longstreet.
-He was always keenly aware, he said, of the "black cloud" that hung above the head of
+He was always keenly aware, he said, of the "black cloud" that hung above the head of his great-grandfather's legacy.

 But his father would say: